EncryptedGiraffe/personal-website/content/things.md

 Hi there!
 Here I will share anything I think is interesting.
 It might be random information, books, or videos, or articles, or quotes, anything of the sort.
-This page will (presumably) expand over time.
+This page will (presumably) expand over time, and is perpetually a work-in-progress.
+I will add, remove, and change things frequently.

 ---